sagemath/sage-archive-2023-02-01/src/doc/en/developer/git_trac.rst

     * Or you definitely need a feature that has been developed as part of another branch.

-A special case of merging is merging in the ``master`` branch.
+A special case of merging is merging in the ``develop`` branch.
 This brings your local branch up to date with the newest Sage version.
 The above warning against unnecessary merges still applies, though.
 Try to do all of your development with the Sage version that you originally started with.
-The only reason for merging in the master branch is if you need a new feature or if your branch conflicts.
+The only reason for merging in the ``develop`` branch is if you need a new feature or if your branch conflicts.
+See :ref:`section-git-update-latest` for details.

 .. _section-git_trac-collaborate: